civilKaos82/behavior-drill-form-validation-challenge/README.md

 * Use jQuery
 * Change the DOM based on events
-* Use AJAX actions to change views based on async data
-* Use JavaScript / AJAX to validate data in-client
+* Use JavaScript to validate data in-client

 ## Summary